Gavin Newsom: Personal life

+Relationships and family

 In December 2001, Newsom married legal commentator Kimberly Guilfoyle at Saint Ignatius Catholic Church.
 They separated in 2004 and jointly filed for divorce in January 2005, citing "difficulties due to their careers on opposite coasts".
 Their divorce was finalized on February 28, 2006, by which time Guilfoyle was expecting a child with Eric Villency.
 Guilfoyle gained prominence in 2011 via a Fox News chat show.
 She was later named senior advisor to Republican president Donald Trump, whom Newsom has extensively criticized, and was later engaged to Donald Trump Jr.

 In September 2006, Newsom, then 38, briefly dated 19-year-old Brittanie Mountz, a model and restaurant hostess.
 On January 31, 2007, Newsom's close friend, campaign manager, and former chief of staff Alex Tourk confronted him after learning from his wife, Ruby Rippey-Tourk, that she and Newsom had an affair in 2005, when she was Newsom's appointments secretary.
 Tourk immediately resigned.
 Newsom admitted to the affair the next day and apologized to the public, saying he was "deeply sorry" for his "personal lapse of judgment".
 In 2018, Rippey-Tourk said that she thought it wrong to associate Newsom's behavior with the #MeToo movement: "I was a subordinate, but I was also a free-thinking, 33-yr old adult married woman and mother.
 I do want to make sure that the #metoo movement is reserved for cases and situations that deserve it."

 Newsom began dating film director Jennifer Siebel in October 2006.
 He announced he would seek treatment for alcohol use disorder in February 2007.
 The couple announced their engagement in December 2007, and they were married in Stevensville, Montana, in July 2008.
 They have four children: a daughter born in 2009, a son born in 2011, a daughter born in 2013, and a son born in 2016.
-After he completed service as mayor of San Francisco in 2011, Newsom and his family moved to a house they bought in Kentfield in Marin County in 2012.
-After his election as governor, Newsom and his family moved into the California Governor's Mansion in Downtown Sacramento and thereafter settled in Fair Oaks.
-In May 2019, The Sacramento Bee reported that Newsom's $3.7 million purchase of a 12,000-square-foot home in Fair Oaks was the most expensive private residence sold in the Sacramento region since the year began.

-In August 2021, Newsom sold the Marin County home for $5.9 million in an off-market transaction.
-He had originally put the property up for sale in early 2019 for $5.895 million, but removed the property from the market after a price reduction to $5.695 million.
 Newsom is the godfather of designer, model, and LGBTQ rights activist Nats Getty.
 According to James Reginato's Growing Up Getty, the Newsoms, Harrises, Pelosis, and Gettys are godparents to one another's children and make appearances at important family events.